petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals.md

 ## Architecture

   Liferay's architecture features a robust core that manages portal operations and configurations.
 The service layer handles essential functions such as content management, user roles, and system integration through modular, reusable services.
-The user interface (UI) is centered around portlets for dynamic content and functionality, customizable themes and layouts for visual design, and tools for rich content management and personalization.
+The user interface (UI) uses portlets for dynamic content and functionality, customizable themes and layouts for visual design, and a framework called Clay that provides a consistent experience language.
 Together, these components create a flexible, scalable platform suited for various enterprise applications, ensuring seamless integration and user experience.
 For more information, see [Architecture](./liferay-internals/architecture.md).

 ## Extending Liferay

 Liferay code is highly customizable.
-If your project requires a new feature to be added or a change in the behavior of a component in the portal, it's possible to adapt the code to your needs.
+If your project requires a new feature to be added or a change in the behavior of a component in the portal, you can adapt the code to your needs.
 For more information on how to add, override, or modify services and languages, see [Extending Liferay](./liferay-internals/extending-liferay.md).

 ## Contributing to Liferay Development